 How do you define quality work?
 People seeking to do their best within their means.

 What do you do to ensure quality? (e.g., code reviews, testing)

 What do you do when an employee isn't working up to your standards?
 How do you provide feedback?
 Do they investigate why?
 Are they supportive or critical?
+Do they provide clear examples to their report and set clear expectations?
+Do they check on core needs to identify interfering factors they could change?
+What have they learned from their experiences in this?
 See also: feeling valued

 What are your biggest challenges as a manager/leader these days?
 What are you currently doing to overcome them?
 Understand how they approach problems, and this could bring up an issue you could help to solve, or identify and issue you want to avoid.
 Can they demonstrate vulnerability?